RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## 9.3. `o` Circles Rotate

-> Henceforth, any mention of **"Singular Vectors" will be interchangeable with "Principle Components"**
+> Henceforth, any mention of **"Singular Vectors" will be interchangeable with "Principal Components"**

 It turns out that **this is a rather misleading way to look at the movement of the circles.** Using the Fourier Coefficients to infer a 2D basis for each circle ensures that you will see the circle, but misses out on extra important information.
 If we were to collect all the pairs of 2D basis vectors (one per value of `a`), we now have a collection of `2 * len(sample_a_values)` vectors, each being `d_model`-dimensional.
-If we were to take the Singular Value Decomposition (SVD) of this set of vectors and take the top 2 Singular Vectors / Principle Components (PCs), we would see the circles head-on, much like in the above animations.
+If we were to take the Singular Value Decomposition (SVD) of this set of vectors and take the top 2 Singular Vectors / Principal Components (PCs), we would see the circles head-on, much like in the above animations.
 This is because by construction, the set of `d_model`-dimensional basis vectors we've collected prioritize the visibility of the circles.
 However, now that we have the **entire set** of basis vector pairs, the subsequent singular vectors also capture how the circle orientations (i.e. the surface on which the circle lies) change as `a` changes. **It turns out that PCs 3 and 4 (or `2` and `3`, 0-indexed) are actually very important too**, and I'll explain the reason later.
 For now, I simply present these dimensions of the circles:

 <div style="display: flex; justify-content: center;">
     <video width="100%" autoplay loop muted playsinline>